 The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximising the return to shareholders through the optimisation of the debt and equity balance.
-The Group's overall strategy remains unchanged from prior period.
+The Group's overall strategy remains unchanged from prior year.

-The capital structure of the Group consists of net borrowings, which includes borrowings and cash and cash equivalents disclosed in notes 39 and 32 respectively, and equity attributable to owners of the Company, comprising issued share capital and reserves.
+The capital structure of the Group consists of net borrowings, which includes the borrowings and cash and cash equivalents disclosed in Notes 40 and 33 respectively, and equity attributable to owners of the Company, comprising issued share capital, reserves and retained earnings.

 The directors of the Company review the capital structure regularly.
-As part of this review, the directors consider the cost of capital and the risks associated with each class of capital.
-Based on recommendations of the directors, the Group will balance its overall capital structure through the issuance of new shares, raising of new debts or repayment of existing debts.
+As part of this review, the directors of the Company consider the cost of capital and the risks associated with each class of capital.
+Based on recommendations of the directors of the Company, the Group will balance its overall capital structure through the issuance of new shares, raising of new debts or repayment of existing debts.

 The Group also monitors its capital on the basis of the gearing ratio of total borrowings over equity.
 This ratio is calculated as total borrowings over equity.
+The gearing ratio at the end of the reporting period is as follows: